 He subdivided his own lands, selling farm lots to the people as cheaply as possible, and organised a marketing system, through which they could sell their produce at fair prices.read more

 Just outside the main park area, several gravesites for other cultural icons and national leaders can be seen.
 We stopped by the site of Louise Bennet, poet and activist who performed in our cultural dialect, patois, and went on to lecture internationally about Jamaican music and folklore.

 We ended our visit with a stop at the site of the freshly laid Edward Seaga, past Prime Minister of Jamaica.

 National Heroes Day

 National Heroes Day in Jamaica is celebrated on the third Monday of October each year.
-Schools close for mid-term break after much fanfare which usually includes class concerts, art projects and other fun activities reinforcing lessons about or national heroes.
+Schools close for a mid-term break after much fanfare which usually includes class concerts, art projects and other fun activities reinforcing lessons about our national heroes.

 The government of Jamaica awards national honours to outstanding Jamaicans on this day, on the lawns of King’s House, the Governor General’s home.

 It’s also a flourishing party season here in Jamaica since it’s a long weekend, which makes it a great time to visit Jamaica.
 Hotels will be offering traditional Jamaican meals and cultural entertainment and the party scene is alive and buzzing.
 The weather is mild and the winter tourist season hasn’t begun in full force which makes it perfect for travel.